 Improved Tracking (Ex): At 1st level, a trophy hunter gains a +2 bonus on Survival skill checks when following or identifying tracks.
 When he tracks, he can also attempt a Knowledge (nature) check at DC 15.
 On a success, the trophy hunter can discern the type and condition of any animals or magical beasts he tracks.
 By studying their tracks, the trophy hunter is able to identify a rough approximation of their health, maneuverability, and their general behavior as compared to the norm.
 This ability replaces wild empathy.

-Firearm Style: At 2nd level, a trophy hunter gains the Amateur Gunslinger feat, and can use any 1st-level gunslinger deed (page 10).
+Firearm Style: At 2nd level, a trophy hunter gains the Amateur Gunslinger feat and Exotic Weapon Proficiency (firearms), and can use any 1st-level gunslinger deed (page 10).
 At every four levels thereafter, the trophy hunter can take a grit feat or select a gunslinger deed of his level or lower, ranger's choice.
-This ability replaces combat feat style.
+This ability replaces all combat style feats.